 Who we are

-The School of Law at King’s Inns is the oldest formally established institution of professional legal education in Ireland.
-Its reputation is international and it has a long list of eminent graduates including former Presidents of Ireland, Taoisigh, politicians, leading academics, many leaders and advocates across other professions, and, of course, judges and barristers in practise throughout the English–speaking world.
+Founded in 1541, the School of Law at King’s Inns is the oldest formally established institution of professional legal education in Ireland.
+Our reputation is international and eminent graduates include former Presidents of Ireland, Taoisigh, politicians, leading academics, many leaders and advocates across other professions, and, of course, judges and barristers in practise throughout the English–speaking world.

 Members of King’s Inns

 King’s Inns comprises of benchers, barristers and students.
 The benchers include all the judges of the Supreme Court, Court of Appeal and High Court and a number of elected barristers.

 Our members can be grouped under the following broad categories: